partrickJhonson/beef/Autorun-Rule-Engine.md

      module_two(module_one_output)
 ```

 This is also one of the cases where the second module input expects something different than the output of the first module, so we need a way to change module output.
-The code property allows you to specify arbitrary JavaScript (no multi-lines, one line only)
+The code property allows you to specify arbitrary JavaScript (no multi-lines, one line only).

 In this specific case, let's assume the output of the first module is `172.16.35.2`.
 The second module requires an input like the following though: `start_ip-stop_ip` (i.e. `172.16.35.1-172.16.35.3`) for internal network fingerprinting.